kumahq/kuma/docs/cmd/kumactl/HELP.md

 Global Flags:
-      --config-file string   path to the configuration file to use --log-level string     log level: one of off|info|debug (default "off") --mesh string          mesh to use
+      --config-file string   path to the configuration file to use --log-level string     log level: one of off|info|debug (default "off") --mesh string          mesh to use (default "default")
 ```

 ### kumactl generate dp-token

 ```
-Generate Dataplane Token that is used to prove Dataplane identity.
+Generate resources, tokens etc.

 Usage:
-  kumactl generate dp-token [flags]
+  kumactl generate [command]

+Available Commands:
+  dataplane-token Generate Dataplane Token

 Flags:
-  -h, --help          help for dp-token
+  -h, --help   help for generate
-      --name string   name of the Dataplane

 Global Flags:
-      --config-file string   path to the configuration file to use --log-level string     log level: one of off|info|debug (default "off") --mesh string          mesh to use
+      --config-file string   path to the configuration file to use --log-level string     log level: one of off|info|debug (default "off") --mesh string          mesh to use (default "default")

+Use "kumactl generate [command] --help" for more information about a command.
 ```

 ## kumactl get